addff/2503-ITT440/10% Individual Assignment/M3CS2554B/NUR IEMAN AYRA BINTI ABDUL AZIZ/README.md

 1. Install Python
 First, make sure you have Python 3.7 installed on your computer.
-If you don't have Python yet, download and install it here: https://www.python.org/downloads/
+If you don't have Python yet, download and install it here : (https://www.python.org/downloads/release/python-3717/)

 2. Install Required Libraries